Denílson (footballer, born 1988)

-Denílson Pereira Neves (born 16 February 1988), known as Denílson, is a Brazilian footballer.
-Denilson mainly features as a central midfielder who at times can also play in the role of defensive midfielder.
+Denílson Pereira Neves (born 16 February 1988), known as Denílson, is a Brazilian former professional footballer.
+He mainly featured as a central midfielder who at times also played in the role of defensive midfielder.
 He is also a former youth captain of Brazil.

 Early life

 Born in São Paulo, Brazil, Denílson is the second of four sons born to José Neves and Luciene Pereira.
 His father José is a former midfielder at Botafogo-PB in Northeast Brazil.
 However, he was forced to quit football in order to support his family.
 Denílson and his family survived extreme poverty as his parents struggled to raise him and his brothers in the dangerous favelas of São Paulo.
 Many of Denílson's childhood friends have since died due to their involvement in the drug trade.

 Club career

 São Paulo

 He started his career at São Paulo, where he was part of the side that won the 2005 Copa Libertadores and the 2005 FIFA Club World Cup.
 However, he was underutilized for São Paulo FC, having only made twelve appearances for the club, eight of those coming off the substitutes' bench.